Mitigating Selection Bias with Node Pruning and Auxiliary Options: Analyses

-\paragraph{BNP is not sensitive to the number of nodes pruned.} Figure~\ref{fig:bnp_analysis}(a) reveals how the performance metrics change as the number of pruned nodes varies.
-Regardless of the number of nodes pruned from 8 to 128, our method improves the base performance (dashed lines in the figure) by great margins.
-While our method is robust to the amount of nodes pruned, searching for the adequate level of pruning may achieve better debiasing performance on the downstream task.
-Full list of the figure is provided in Appendix~\ref{apdx:bnp_fig}.
+\paragraph{BNP is not sensitive to the number of nodes pruned.} Figure~\ref{fig:bnp_analysis}(a) shows how performance changes as we vary the number of nodes removed.
+Whether we remove 8 nodes or 128 nodes, BNP consistently improves over baseline performance (dashed lines).
+While the method is robust to this choice, fine-tuning the number of nodes can help optimize performance for specific tasks.
+See Appendix~\ref{apdx:bnp_fig} for detailed results across all settings.

-\paragraph{The average bias vector can be generalized across datasets.} The average bias vector represents the direction of selection bias in the embedding space.
-If the bias vector captures pure information about selection bias, it should generalize across datasets.
-To test this hypothesis, we used the bias vector from one dataset on another.
-Figure~\ref{fig:bnp_analysis}(b) shows a heatmap of the improvement in each performance metric.
-Interestingly, there is no diagonal pattern, indicating bias vectors retrieved from one dataset can reduce selection bias in other datasets.
-For instance, the bias vector from the ARC-Challenge dataset improves the CKLD value of the CSQA dataset by 36$\%$, which is even higher than the 22$\%$ improvement using the bias vector retrieved from its own CSQA dataset.